delucis/astro-embed/CONTRIBUTING.md

 ### Create your Astro component

 Add an Astro component to your package and call it something understandable like `Tweet.astro` or `YouTube.astro`.
 This is the tricky bit — this part’s down to you!
 This is normal Astro component, so you can import styles, node modules etc. just like you would inside an Astro project.

+One important thing: to support auto-embeds using the Astro integration, we’ll need access to a method that will extract an ID from a valid URL from the integration.
+The recommended way to do that is to create a `matcher.js` file and export a function that converts a URL to an ID.
+You can import and use that in your component, but having it in a separate file helps us hook up the integration functionality more easily.

 ### Expose your component